Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 ## Statistics of the iris dataset:

-I. Summarise the data for iris overall dataset.
+A. Summarise the data for iris overall dataset.
 This is a more efficient method than coding median, mean, min, max, standard deviation separately.

     print("Summary statistics for iris entire dataset:")
     print(ds.describe())